Democrats prevent Texas House from moving forward with Trump-backed congressional map

 Texas Dems say they are ‘in this for the long haul’

-Abbott insisted ahead of the scheduled session that lawmakers have “absconded” in violation of their sworn duties to the state.
+Abbott insisted ahead of Monday's scheduled session that lawmakers have “absconded” in violation of their sworn duties to the state.

 “I believe they have forfeited their seats in the state Legislature because they are not doing the job they were elected to do,” he said in the Fox News interview, invoking his state's hallmark machismo to call the lawmakers “un-Texan.”